 Blood flow restriction therapy can build muscle mass and strength with minimal muscle loading.
 This makes it especially useful for elderly patients, or those recovering from surgery, injury, or immobilization.
 It can help combat muscular disuse atrophy and associated muscle weakness.

-We know that conventional strengthening techniques typically require loads up to 70% or more of 1 RM (repetition maximum).
-BFR uses low-load exercise at 20 % to 30% of 1 RM.
+We know that conventional strengthening techniques typically require loads up to 70% or more of one RM (repetition maximum).
+BFR uses low-load exercise at 20 % to 30% of one RM.
 Modest BFR to exercising muscles serves as a potent stimulus for increasing muscle strength and mass.

-Much of the resistance exercise related literature has studied relatively low intensities (20 to 30% of 1 RM, high repetitions per set (15 to 30 reps) and 3 to 5 sets, and 30-second rests between sets.
+Much of the resistance exercise related literature has studied relatively low intensities (20 to 30% of one RM, high repetitions per set (15 to 30 reps) and 3-5 sets, and 30-second rests between sets.
 Much of the research had initially focused on single joint exercises to minimize the complexity of the movement pattern but has expanded beyond to total limb movement such as walking.